All posts

 Total annual estimate$2,999 + state fees$2,788–2,988+/yr$1,844–4,944+/yr

-3. The DIY path has the widest range.
-It can be the cheapest option (experienced founder, straightforward structure, affordable CPA) or the most expensive (complex multi-currency operations requiring premium CPA support).
+3. DIY has the widest range.
+Could be the cheapest option if you know what you're doing and find a good CPA.
+Could also be the most expensive if multi-currency operations push you into premium CPA territory.
 The entity decision framework maps where different structures fall on this spectrum.

 Which bookkeeping path fits which type of non-resident LLC founder?